The Best Way to Learn to Sail

 Learn to sail on a small boat first

 Keelboats are small yachts with a fixed keel.
-They provide a great hands-on feel for sailing like a dinghy but with several key advantages: keelboats are bigger with more room to move around; the rigging and control lines are similar to a cruising yacht and most importantly on Bay Sea School's yacht 'Lily' there's a weighted iron plate underneath the boat that stops it from capsizing.
+They provide a great hands-on feel for sailing like a dinghy but with several key advantages; keelboats are bigger with more room to move around; the rigging and control lines are similar to a cruising yacht and most importantly on Bay Sea School's yacht 'Lily' there's a weighted iron plate underneath the boat that stops it from capsizing.
 This makes it a more stable and user-friendly boat for adult beginners.
 You stay safely in the boat at all times so you wear normal clothes with waterproof trousers & jacket for splashes.
 Automatic inflation lifejackets are provided by the training centre.
 For the adult beginner interested in yacht cruising, keelboat courses are a great way to start sailing.
-Bay Sea School is the only place in the north west teaching keelboat courses on the sea.
+And Bay Sea School is the only place in the north west teaching keelboat courses on the sea.

 Dinghies are small, light boats that will capsize and pitch you into the water if you're not quick enough to balance the boat during wind gusts.
-It's then a struggle to pull the boat back upright and haul yourself back into the dinghy without it capsizing again - not the most attractive option for a middle-aged beginner!
+It can then be a struggle to pull the boat back upright and haul yourself back into the dinghy without it capsizing again - not the most attractive option for a middle-aged beginner!
 Dinghies are much cheaper than keelboats.
 Most sailing clubs offer dinghy courses for their members and the courses are generally taught by volunteer instructors within the Club.
-Club dinghy sailing tends to focus on racing.
+Club dinghy sailing then tends to focus on racing.

 RYA Keelboat Courses